 How to Report Visa Fraud for a Whistleblower Reward

-Last week, the government announced that India-based management consulting firm Mu Sigma would pay $2.5 million to settle claims that it evaded H-1B visa requirements and brought employees to the U.S. on B1 visitor visas, misrepresenting the nature of their intended employment.
+A settlement with India-based management consulting firm Mu Sigma shows how whistleblowers can make a difference in visa enforcement.
+In September, 2019, Mu Sigma agreed to pay the U.S. $2.5 million to settle claims that it evaded H-1B visa requirements and brought employees to the U.S. on B1 visitor visas, misrepresenting the nature of their intended employment.
 In announcing the settlement, Immigration and Customs Enforcement stated that the Mu Sigma investigation was launched by a whistleblower complaint in 2013, and the $2.5 million settlement included payment of $1.6 million to resolve civil claims, citing a qui tam case under the False Claims Act.

 Individuals with information about the misuse of certain visa programs should consider filing a claim under an applicable U.S. whistleblower law.
 As an added bonus, whistleblowers, including non-U.S. citizens, can sometimes be rewarded for their efforts with a share of any money recovered from the fraudster.